I was yawning between pages of War and Peace. The train’s rumble of metal on metal was soothing after three hours.

 As we had moved from city to city, passengers had changed so often that they became a blur of faceless humanity.
 Across the compartment, someone took a seat facing me, another faceless being.
 I yawned again.

 But then I smelled him.
 Cigarette smoke.
 I tried not to wrinkle my nose as I looked at him.
-Our eyes met.
+Our eyes locked.
 He blinked, and I looked away.

 When I had started the trip, I had spent time in prayer.
 God, I want to listen to Your voice today.
 Several times, women had sat down next to me, but most had avoided eye contact.
 All I had given or received was a smile or maybe a greeting.
 But now it was a man.
 I didn’t talk to men unless I had a reason.